Originate/monorepo-bazel-poc/README.md

 ### Maintain

-To fix all lint errors in Bazel BUILD files:
+To fix all lint errors in Bazel BUILD files, install the [Bazel build tools](https://github.com/bazelbuild/buildtools) (your IDE might do that for you).

 ```
 buildifier --lint=fix -warnings=native-java -r path/to/your/workspace/root/dir